bcobb/geary/README.markdown

 end
 ```

-The following code will submit four total jobs, two to each server, alternating between servers:
+The following code will submit four jobs.

 ```ruby
 4.times { OverheadWorker.perform_async }
 ```

-That is, `OverheadWorker` selects servers using a Round-Robin process.
-If its connection to a server fails, it attempts to repair the connection, and adds that server to the end of its list of servers.
+If the server listening on port 4730 disappears midway, our gearman client will disconnect from it, and submit future jobs to the server listening on 4731.
+As of right now, there is no backoff behavior.
+If the server listening on 4731 disappears and we're still not out of jobs to submit, we'll attempt to reconnect to `localhost:4730`, potentially to our never-ending dismay.